At the moment he’s prepared for his whole career, Biden faces the limits of his power

 The Russian aggression has begun to consume Biden’s days.
 It was only weeks ago that his advisers said he wanted to get out of Washington, to sell his infrastructure legislation to the public and build momentum for other spending plans.
 He has promised to announce within days the first Black woman to be nominated to the Supreme Court, delivering on a major campaign promise that he hopes will also energize a skittish Democratic base.

-Much of that is now delayed or potentially overshadowed by the Russia-Ukraine war, making the task of pivoting to a new agenda and message in next week’s State of the Union address all the more difficult.
-The challenge of calming inflation, too, could become trickier amid the uncertainty about the world’s energy supply and other disruptions resulting from war and sanctions.
+Much of that is now delayed or potentially overshadowed by the Russia-Ukraine conflict, making the task of pivoting to a new agenda and message in next week’s State of the Union address all the more difficult.
+The challenge of calming inflation, too, could become trickier amid the uncertainty about the world’s energy supply and other disruptions resulting from violence and sanctions.

 Ukraine has long been a centerpiece of Biden’s foreign policy outlook.
 It was one of the first places he traveled as vice president, and one of the last.
 He delivered a speech to the Ukrainian parliament, and acted as an intermediary between Kyiv and the international community.